-<4> Examine files that have correctable errors <bfid> Examine all files and database entries for any bitfile ID you specify <up> Return to the previous menu
+<4> Examine files that have correctable errors

+<bfid> Examine all files and database entries for any bitfile ID you specify

+<up> Return to the previous menu

-To finish the cleanup of the BFID set, enter 4, enter accept, then return to the Main menu (by using the up option), and enter apply. dmaudit then recalls the duplicate file, removes its BFID, and remigrates the file to the same MSPs used by the original file.
-Each file then has its own separate MSP copies.
+To finish the cleanup of the BFID set, enter 4, enter accept, then return to the MAIN menu (by using the up option), and enter apply. dmaudit then recalls the duplicate file, removes its BFID, and remigrates the file to the same MSPs and volume groups used by the original file.
+Each file then has its own separate MSP or volume group copies.